-The lab is a facility maintained by research cluster ‘Temperature field of the Earth’ of section 6.2.
+The lab is a facility maintained by the working group ‘Exploration of Thermal Geosystems’ of section 4.8.
 The lab produces data that are part of projects related to the analysis of the Earth temperature field.
-Thermal conductivity and thermal diffusivity of dry and saturated rocks are measured under ambient laboratory conditions using the optical scanning technology, needle probe and half space line source methods.
+Thermal conductivity and thermal diffusivity of dry and saturated rocks are measured under ambient laboratory conditions using the optical scanning technology (Thermal conductivity scanner, TCS)

 A laboratory device is in the making allowing for dry and saturated rocks measurements at pressures and temperatures that are simultaneously raised to 250 MPa and 250 °C, respectively.
 The device that uses a modified pulse method.
 For an extended analysis of high-temperature thermal properties, we collaborate with partner laboratories.
 This pertains to: